getnamo/NodeJs-Unreal/README.md

 # nodejs-ue4
 Embed node.js as an unreal plugin.
 This enables you to embed cool things like: https://colorlib.com/wp/npm-packages-node-js/.

 Want to control unreal with javascript? try https://github.com/ncsoft/Unreal.js which is much more feature rich.
-This plugin instead focuses on bringin node and npm api on background threads.
+This plugin instead focuses on bringing node.js and npm api on background threads.

 Currently in an early working state, may have bugs!